pumar/nli_pt/README.md

 | German        | 438           |
 | English       | 415           |

+An additional preprocessing step consisted of using a token for names instead of the proposed "XXXXX" that replaced proper names in the original dataset.
+While fine for a word-level tokenization, unecessary repetition should be avoided when applying character level ngrams.

 ### The Model
 The author of the paper applied a plethora of algorithms to their dataset and checked the final F1-score calculated by the competition's judges.
 Here, only the best overall model will be applied.